-The Donald Wilhelm Museum of Human Disease has recently been relocated to the ground floor of the Samuels Building within the University of New South Wales, Sydney, Australia.
+The Donald Wilhelm Museum of Human Disease is located on the ground floor of the Samuels Building within the University of New South Wales, Sydney, Australia.
 The Museum was established in the early 1960s by Professor Donald Wilhelm, the Foundation Professor of Pathology at this University.
 Thanks to his foresight, and to the tireless efforts of Dr S.G.
 Higgins (the Museum Curator of longstanding), the Museum has been meticulously maintained and updated over the years to reflect the changing patterns of disease in our society.
 The Museum contains over 2,700 specimens (or "pots"), which display diseased human tissue at the macroscopic level.
 Specimens are obtained both from organs removed surgically and from tissue obtained at autopsy, where the natural history of disease is in full view.
 Please take note that some specimens of diseases which have become rare, e.g. diphtheria, are over 60 years old, and are irreplaceable.
 Each specimen is numbered and is accompanied by a clinical history (when known), a macroscopic description of the abnormalities displayed, and a histopathological description of changes at the microscopic level (where relevant).
 That information, specific to each of thirty areas (or "bays"), can be found in the Museum catalogues located in a bracket within each bay.

 All the specimens in the museum are arranged in one or other of two major groups.
 One group comprises collections of specimens according to pathological processes such as congenital, inflammation and healing, vascular, neoplasia etc. The second group comprises collections of specimens under organ systems, such as cardiovascular, central nervous, renal etc.

 As responsible adults, we expect you to maintain decorum in the Museum at all times,

 behave with care and respect for the integrity of the specimens, and help to keep the